-When you fly up to our remote luxury fishing camps in Northwestern Ontario, you’ll find the Smallmouth Bass are in their pre-spawn and spawn patterns in the spring and can be easily caught very shallow.
+When you fly up to our remote luxury fishing outpost camps in Northwestern Ontario, you’ll find the Smallmouth Bass are in their pre-spawn and spawn patterns in the spring and can be easily caught very shallow.

-Jig combination near a bass’s bed will cause them to strike, primarily not because they are feeding, but to move the lure away from the bed and protect the spawning bed from danger from the intruder (your lure).
+Jig combination near a Bass’s bed will cause them to strike, primarily not because they are feeding, but to move the lure away from the bed and protect the spawning bed from danger from the intruder (your lure).

-By later June the spawn is usually over and the smallmouth bass start to transition into their summer patterns and feeding frenzies.
+By later June the spawn is usually over and the Smallmouth Bass start to transition into their summer patterns and feeding frenzies.